 Students interested in the Spring Blairsville ASN program must be admitted to North Georgia Technical College (NGTC Admissions Page).
 Students will be required to complete the ASN Intent Form.
-This form will be available on the college website and will be accepted from June 1 through September 1.
-To be eligible to participate in the competitive admissions process for the Spring Blairsville ASN cohort, certain courses must be completed with a 3.0 cumulative GPA or better by the end of Summer semester.
-Please contact Ms. Farilyn Rearden at email@example.com for more information.
+This form will be available on the college website and will be accepted from May 1 through August 1.
+To be eligible to participate in the competitive admissions process for the Spring Blairsville ASN cohort, certain courses must be completed with a 3.0 cumulative GPA or better by the end of the Summer semester.
+Please contact Ms. Tiffany Scroggs at firstname.lastname@example.org for more information.

 For additional information, check out these links:

 - Intent Form for the Associate of Science Degree in Nursing (ASN) - CLARKESVILLE

 - Intent Form for the Associate of Science Degree in Nursing (ASN) - BLAIRSVILLE

 1. Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Registered Nurses, on the Internet at https://www.bls.gov/ooh/healthcare/registered-nurses.htm (visited February 05, 2019).